matthewhanson/presentations/2019/foss4g-open-keynote.md

 Notes:
 - returned to work with fresh look on things
-- saw that most time was spent doing non-science
+- saw that most time scientists spent doing non-science
-- streamline the process
+- looked to streamline the process

 ----